jorisvink/litany/README.md

 in a Qt application because people dislike my terminal approach to everything.

-The basics work, but this is very much WIP.

-As it stands right now you can see the list of all peers that are online due to the fact that it uses a liturgy underneath.
+You can have one-to-one conversations or group conversations.
+With group conversations you have tunnels to each participant in the group.

-You can double click on a peer to open its chat window (spawned as a separate process), your peer needs to do the same right now as there is no signaling yet.
+Double click on a peer to open its chat window (spawned as a separate process), your peer needs to do the same right now as there is no signaling yet.

 Messages are limited to 512 bytes each.

 Messages are resent if a peer does not ACK a message after 5 seconds.

 ## Building